DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/EDI-parameters.md

 **Reference** 	                  | **Description**
 :-------------------------------- |:-------------------------------------
-**EDI number**                    |	Unique identifier for EDI staging.
+**EDI number**                    |	Unique identifier for **EDI staging record**.
 This stores the data in D365 in an intermediary/staging tables before creating the target record.
+**Group control number**          |	Unique identifier assigned to field **Group control number** on outbound staging records.
+The Inbound functional acknowledgement needs to refer to the outbound document's Group control number in order to reconcile against the correct outbound record and update the Received status to Yes.
-**ASN number**                    |	Unique identifier when creating a Customer Advanced Shipping Notice (ASN) record.
+**ASN number**                    |	Unique identifier assigned to **ASN number** on Consignment notes when creating a Customer Advanced Shipping Notice (ASN) record.
 Customer license only
-**Reconciliation Id**             |	Unique identifier when creating a 3PL Reconciliation Id.
-3PL license only **Group control number**          |	Unique identifier when creating outbound records.
-The Inbound functional acknowledgement needs to refer to the outbound document's Group control number in order to reconcile against the correct outbound record and update the Received status to Yes.
+**Reconciliation Id**             |	Unique identifier assigned to Inventory reconciliation's **Reconciliation Id** when creating a 3PL Reconciliation.
+3PL license only
+**Consignment note number**       | Unique identifier assigned to **Consignment note number** when using Customer advanced shipping notice Document setting **Auto assign consignment note number** set to _Yes_ and the Sales order's Shipping carrier isn't set to automatically create Consignment notes.
+Customer license only

 ## Hold codes
 The **Hold codes** tab is only available for Customer license.
 Assign the Hold codes to be used when creating the Sales order when processing Customer purchase order records. <br>